shiveshc/CRF_Cell_ID/Readme.md

 After clicking on desired cell in the image e.g. the one highlighted in image above, we enter its name on the terminal 'RMEV'.

 ```
-Enter name of the selected landmark e.g. 'RMEL' -'RMEV'
+Enter name of the selected landmark e.g. 'RMEL' - 'RMEV'
 ```

 Next we get the follwoing prompt